Sceptre/sceptre/website/docs/cli.md

 ## Global Options

-`--debug`: Turn on debug logging.
+- `--debug`: Turn on debug logging.

-`--dir`: Specify the sceptre directory with an absolute or relative path.
+- `--dir`: Specify the sceptre directory with an absolute or relative path.

-`--no-colour`: Disable coloured output.
+- `--no-colour`: Disable coloured output.

-`--output`: Specify the output format.
+- `--output`: Specify the output format.
 Available formats: `[yaml, json]`.

-`--var`: Overwrite an arbitrary config item.
-For more information, see the section on :ref:`templating`.
+- `--var`: Overwrite an arbitrary config item.
+For more information, see the section on [Templating](/docs/environment_config#templating).

-`--var-file`: Overwrite arbitrary config item(s) with data from a variables file.
-For more information, see the section on :ref:`templating`.
+- `--var-file`: Overwrite arbitrary config item(s) with data from a variables file.
+For more information, see the section on [Templating](/docs/environment_config#templating).

 ## Commands